rstudio/vetiver-r/tests/testthat/_snaps/create-ptype.md

       vetiver_create_ptype(cars_lm, "potato")
     Condition
       Error in `vetiver_create_ptype()`:
       !
-The `save_ptype` argument must be TRUE, FALSE, or a dataframe.
+The `save_prototype` argument must be TRUE, FALSE, or a dataframe.